Hamiltonian torus actions and the unimodality of odd Betti numbers: Proof of the main results for -actions

-Combining this with the assumption that non-zero weights have modulus at least $1$, it implies weights at $M_{\min},M_{\max}$ must be pairwise coprime because otherwise there is an isotropy $6$-manifold containing them.
-Moreover, each of the three isotropy $4$-manifolds containing $M_{\min}$ must contain $M_{\max}$ because otherwise; if there existed an isotropy $4$-manifold $N$ containing $M_{\min}$ but not $M_{\max}$ then by Proposition \ref{locbet} applied to $N$, $F:=N_{\max} \subset M^{S^1}$ would give a non-extremal fixed surface with $b_{1}(F) =b_{1}(M_{\min}) = b_{1}(M_{\max}) = b_{1}(M)$ and the claim follows from Theorem \ref{locbet} and applying Poincar\'{e} duality to $M$.
+Combining the conclusion of the previous paragraph with the assumption that non-zero weights along the extremal fixed submanifolds have modulus at least $1$, implies that the weights at $M_{\min},M_{\max}$ must be pairwise coprime because otherwise there is an isotropy $6$-manifold containing them.
+Suppose there exists an isotropy $4$-manifold $N$ containing $M_{\min}$ but not $M_{\max}$.
+Then by Theorem \ref{locbet} applied to $N$, $F:=N_{\max} \subset M^{S^1}$ would give a non-extremal fixed surface of $M$ with $b_{1}(F) =b_{1}(M_{\min}) = b_{1}(M)$.
+Since $F$ is by assumption non-extremal, by a dimension count only $\lambda_{F}=1,2$ respectively are possible.
+By applying Theorem \ref{locbet} to $b_{3}(M),b_{5}(M)$ respectively, this gives that at least one of $b_{3}(M),b_{5}(M)$ is bounded below by $b_{1}(M)$.
+The equality $b_{3}(M) = b_{5}(M)$ from Poincar\'{e} duality then implies the desired inequality.
+Therefore, the statement is proven unless each of the three isotropy $4$-manifolds containing $M_{\min}$ contains $M_{\max}$.
+This is ruled out in the following paragraph.

 Let $a,b,c>1$ be the weights at $M_{\min}$, as noted above they are pairwise coprime and in particular mutually distinct and so may be labeled $a_1,a_2,a_3$ so that $1<a_1<a_2<a_3$.
 As was shown above, each of the three corresponding isotropy $4$-manifolds $N_{i}$ containing $M_{\min}$ which are components of $M^{\mathbb{Z}_{a_i}}$ $i=1,2,3$ respectively contains $M_{\max}$.